-Any changes which will affect MLWGS students will be announced on WRVA AM 1140 radio, WTVR TV Channel 6, WRIC TV Channel 8, WWBT TV Channel 12 and www.schools-out.com.
+Any changes which will affect MLWGS students will be announced on WTVR TV Channel 6, WRIC TV Channel 8, WWBT TV Channel 12.

 Transportation

 Each school division is responsible for transportation and will develop bus routes and schedules, sharing routes with other divisions when feasible.
 Transportation is the responsibility of the parents/guardians when their school district's public schools are not in session.